mackyle/topgit/README_DOCS.rst

 	an actual tag object.
 This also works on non-TopGit annotated/signed tags as well provided they have a reflog.

+	Note that the time and date shown for reflog entries by ``tg tag -g`` is the actual time and date recorded in that reflog entry itself which usually is the time and date that entry was added to the reflog, *not* the time and date of the commit it refers to.
+Git itself never shows the reflog entry timestamps (even with ``--pretty=fuller``) instead it uses the time and date from the commit the reflog entry refers to which is not particularly helpful when looking at a reflog for ``HEAD`` that might contain several different entries that point at the same commit.

 	The number of entries shown may be limited with the ``-n`` option.
 If the tagname is omitted then ``--stash`` is assumed.